2026 Onalaska School District Replacement Levy

 What are your current revenue streams?
 How will this money be spent?

-Levy dollars generate revenue to fund programs and services that are not paid as part of "basic education".
+Levy dollars generate revenue to fund programs and services that are not covered under "basic education."
 For Onalaska School District, these dollars are used for the following:

 Health & Counseling: nursing staff, mental health and academic counseling supports, and health supplies beyond what is funded in the prototypical school funding model.